 You will learn to understand aggregate demand and aggregate supply, economic policies, inflation, unemployment, international trade and development economics.

-Business Studies 1
+Business Studies 1 and 2

 In this module you will consider the practical aspects of setting up, establishing and running a business and look at the external influences that could have a major impact on the business’ success.